ramonfigueiredo/java_programming/README.md

 			* The algorithm to create a complex object must be independent of the components that make up the object and how they are assembled.
 			* The construction process is to allow different representations of the constructed object.
 		* Solution (Java): [Builder](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/creational_patterns/Builder)
 	3. **Factory Method:** Defines an interface to create an object, allowing subclasses to decide which class to instantiate.
 Allows a class to set the current instantiation for subclasses.
+Also known as *Virtual Builder*.
 		* Solution (Java): [Factory Method](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/creational_patterns/FactoryMethod)
 	4. **Prototype:** Specifies the types of objects to be created using a prototype instance and creates new objects by copying this prototype.
 		* Solution (Java): [Prototype](https://github.com/ramon-pessoa/java_programming/tree/master/design_patterns/creational_patterns/Prototype)